Get Reel-Ready: How to Prepare for a Film Making Career After 12th

 • Work on your writing skills

 Ask any great film maker, and they will tell you that good writing makes a good movie.
 The plot, story arc, characters, and presentation – make all the difference.
-So, if you have your heart set on a career in film making, work on your writing skills!
+So, if you have your heart set on a career in film making after 12th grade, work on your writing skills!
 There are several blogs and websites that offer fantastic information around topics like story writing, character development, script or screenwriting, screenplay writing, storyboarding, and more.

 • Figure out how postproduction works

 Postproduction is a massive part of modern-day film making, and it is almost impossible to imagine a mainstream production that does not involve a bucketload of visual effects.
 Digital editing is an indispensable cog in the wheel, and contemporary software has made the process fast and convenient.
-You can equip yourself with basic knowledge about postproduction processes and the various techniques involved in them.
+Focusing on postproduction can be a great choice if you're considering a career in the film industry after 12th grade.

 • Develop your visual thinking abilities